-NEWPORT BEACH, Calif. – The maker of revived Hydrox cookies has filed a suit against Mondelez International, claiming that its retail stockers are pushing Hydrox aside in favor of Oreo.
+NEWPORT BEACH, Calif. – The maker of revived Hydrox cookies has filed a complaint against Mondelez International, writing that its retail stockers are pushing Hydrox aside in favor of Oreo.

 The complaint says that the maker of Oreo cookies has been using its delivery drivers to push aside Hydrox cookies in stores “on a national basis, in-hopes of slowing sales and leading to stores discontinuing Hydrox.”